taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 - No protection for static files (in `public`)
 - Requires opting-in on a per-page, per-api-route basis

-I definitely wouldn't put anything sensitive behind this protection.
-I've used it to protect early proof of concepts or as a placeholder for authentication.
+I definitely wouldn't put anything sensitive behind this protection - I typically use it to protect early proof of concepts or as a placeholder for authentication.

-And finally (as if you needed any more warnings), using this will disable Next's [automatic static optimization] as every page will need some server-side logic (checking if your password cookie is correct).
-If you were wondering why there aren't many hosting providers that give password protection on the free tier, this might help explain why.
+And finally, implementing this will disable Next's [automatic static optimization] as every page will need some server-side logic (checking if your password cookie is correct).
+If you were wondering why there aren't many (any?) hosting providers that support password protection on the free tier, this might help explain why.

 ## Getting started